« The Song of God—Volume 1, chapters 1-6

 “Sin will overcome us if we slay such aggressors.
 Therefore it is not proper for us to kill the sons of Dhṛtarāṣṭra and our friends.
 What should we gain, O Kṛṣṇa, husband of the goddess of fortune, and how could we be happy by killing our own kinsmen?”

-a) Six types of aggressors may be killed without fear of sinful reactions.
-This is fit to a common man, but as a pure devotee, Arjuna however wanted to deal with them in saintliness.
-His attitude, however, was not fit for a kṣatriya, as it can be observed in the example of Lord Rama, who although fulfilling the highest standard of saintliness, didn't fail to punish Rāvaṇa.
+a) Six types of aggressors may be killed without fear of sinful reactions, this fits a common man.
+Arjuna, however, as a pure devotee, wanted to deal with them in saintliness.
+His attitude, however, was not fit for a kṣatriya, as can be seen from the example of Lord Rāma, who, although fulfilling the highest standard of saintliness, didn’t fail to punish Rāvaṇa.

 b) A kṣatriya should be saintly, but at the same time, he should not act cowardly and fail to punish an aggressor.